mukhalid/hybrid_gripper_control/README.md

 control of the universal hybrid gripper, for individual and simultaneous control of the JVL motors enabling opening and closing the gripper

-it has the option for velocity and torque based control
+it has the option for velocity and torque based control,